MicrosoftDocs/well-architected/well-architected/security/threat-model.md

 ### Understand the scope of the exercise

 A clear understanding of the scope is crucial for effective threat modeling.
 It helps focus efforts and resources on the most critical areas.
-This strategy involves defining the boundaries of the system, taking inventory of the assets that need to be protected, and understanding the level of investment required in security controls.
+This strategy involves defining the boundaries of the system, taking inventory of the assets that need to be protected, and understanding the level of investment that's required in security controls.

 ### Gather information about each component